LatroServices/FMPlus/tutorials/DetectionDownloader.md

 ## Detection Downloader

-There are two methods of access the detections page.
+There are two methods to access detections page.

  Method 1:
 -      Go to Rule Summary > choose a Rule and click *View Detections* button